 Exploration at Navan comprises surface exploration and underground exploration.
-Surface exploration comprises several geochemical and geophysical techniques, and most recently, 2D seismic surveys have been extraordinarily effective in providing structural profiles through the host geology.
+Surface exploration comprises several geochemical and geophysical techniques, with 2D seismic surveys also providing structural profiles through the host geology.
 The primary exploration tool is deep diamond drilling and this extensively uses navigational deflection drilling enabling many intersections to be drilled from a single 'mother' hole with resultant benefits to timing and reduced impact on the environment.

 Underground diamond drilling is performed from specially mined hanging-wall drifts located 10s of meters above the orebody and subsequently used for ventilation, dewatering, geotechnical and backfill purposes.
 Most underground diamond drilling is for delineation for upgrading Inferred to Indicated resources.
-Subsequent in-stope drilling is used to upgrade Indicated to Measured Resources prior to production.
+Subsequent in-stope drilling is used to upgrade Indicated to Measured reserves prior to production.